tonglam/notion-page-db/doc/configuration.md

 # Configuration Guide

 This document provides a comprehensive guide for configuring the NotionPageDb Migration System.
-It covers environment variables, configuration files, and runtime options.
+It covers environment variables and runtime options.

 ## Environment Variables

-The system uses environment variables for most configuration.
+The system uses environment variables as the primary and only configuration method.
 These can be set in a `.env` file in the project root or through your system's environment.

+> **Note**: The documentation previously mentioned JSON configuration files like `database-schema.json`, but these are not actually implemented in the current version.
+All configuration is done via environment variables.

 ## Security Warning